-2.1.
 Types of Level I interactions and corresponding input

-The proposed methodology accounts for the types of interactions identified in the literature, namely concurrent and successive interactions (e.g.,

-Zaghi et al. 2016).
+The proposed methodology accounts for the types of interactions identified in the literature, namely concurrent and successive interactions (e.g., Zaghi et al. 2016).
 Concurrent interactions between two or more hazard types can be identified whenever the hazard types/events tend to occur simultaneously and/or to overlap for a period of time (e.g., storm surge, waves, and strong wind that co-occur during a hurricane).
 In the case of successive interactions, instead, a causal relationship exists between a primary hazard type/event and one or more secondary hazard types/events.
 According to these causal relationships, two broad categories can be identified within successive interactions.
-We denote as Type A the interactions where the type/event (or multiple secondary hazard secondary hazard types/events) is triggered immediately after the occurrence of the primary hazard type (e.g., liquefaction immediately following an earthquake).
-In contrast, Type B interactions are those where the rate of occurrence of the secondary hazard type (or multiple secondary hazard types) increases (or, more in general, changes) following the occurrence of the primary hazard type (e.g., aftershocks following a mainshock).
+We denote as Type A the interactions where the secondary hazard type/event (or multiple secondary hazard types/events) is triggered immediately after the occurrence of the primary hazard type (e.g., liquefaction immediately following an earthquake).
+In contrast, Type B interactions are those where the rate of occurrence of the secondary hazard type (or multiple secondary hazard types) increases (or, more generally, changes) following the occurrence of the primary hazard type (e.g., aftershocks following a mainshock).
 The resulting classification of interactions is a combination of the qualitative classifications proposed by Zaghi et al. (2016) (concurrent vs successive) and Gill and Malamud (2014) (interactions where a hazard event is triggered vs interactions where the probability of a hazard event is increased).
 Figure 1 shows a portion of the interaction matrix from Zaghi et al. (2016), which includes flood (F), heavy rain (HR), earthquake (E), and landslide (L).
-The successive interactions have been further separated as Type A (L \rightarrow F, F \rightarrow L, HR \rightarrow L, E \rightarrow L, $L \rightarrow L$) and Type B (E \rightarrow E).
+The classification between concurrent and successive interactions is kept unaltered from the original reference.
+However, the successive interactions have been further separated as Type A (L $\rightarrow$ F, F $\rightarrow$ L, HR $\rightarrow$ L, E $\rightarrow$ L, L $\rightarrow$ L) and Type B ( $E \rightarrow E$ ).
 This further classification is not present in Zaghi et al. (2016), but it is necessary to differentiate Type A and B interactions in the modelling framework proposed here.